 Where we are now

-Until it is deemed safe for workplaces to reopen, working from home and working flexibly will remain the default – if organisations have largely managed to have their staff working from home effectively during the pandemic, they should continue to do so wherever possible.
-In short, employers should continue to maximise homeworking in their organisations.
-This is the Scottish Government’s position and will continue to be when we move into Phase 4 of the Route Map.
+Working from home and working flexibly remains the default – if organisations have largely managed to have their staff working from home effectively during the pandemic, they should continue to do so wherever possible.
+In short, employers should continue to maximise working from home in their organisations.

-We need strong employer and sectoral support on homeworking to help drive Scotland's economic recovery and continue to mitigate the transmission of the virus.
-The approach that many organisations have taken to homeworking has been to implement it quickly, as an immediate response to the pandemic.
-Many employers have indicated that they intend to retain elements of homeworking, on a permanent basis.
+We need strong employer and sectoral support for working from home to help drive Scotland's economic recovery and renewal and continue to mitigate the transmission of the virus.
+The approach that many organisations have taken to working from home has been to implement it quickly, as an immediate response to the pandemic.
+Many employers have indicated that they intend to retain elements of working from home, on a permanent basis.

-This guidance document can be used to supplement and aid employers considerations for longer term adoption of homeworking policies, however any permanent change in an employee’s place of work should be subject to the appropriate processes and engagement with workers and their representatives.
+This guidance document can be used to supplement and aid employers considerations for longer term adoption of working from home policies, however any permanent change in an employee’s place of work should be subject to the appropriate processes and engagement with workers and their representatives.

 We are working with the UK Government to align our approach and guidance where possible, and our approach must also be clearly based on scientific evidence on the levels of infection in Scotland.
 Readers will recognise consistent themes within this guidance with the UK Government’s Working Safely during COVID-19 publications.